 It makes sense, then, that Brute Storage and MakeSpace were founded in San Francisco and New York City, respectively.
 For roughly $10-$25 per box per month, renters can order high-quality plastic bins online, skipping the hassle of cardboard boxes and tape.
 What about items that don’t fit in these bins?
 Both Brute Storage and MakeSpace provide solutions for things like bikes, wardrobe boxes, mini refrigerators, luggage, golf clubs, and “anything one person can carry.”

 Industries grow collaboratively.
-By watching other companies develop their own culture and implementing those good ideas in a way that’s right for your company, you can be the next one to provide innovative services to renters, implement unconventional employee benefits, and transform what people may think of when they hear the term “self storage.”
+By watching other companies develop their own unique cultures and implementing those good ideas in a way that’s right for your company, you can be the next one to provide innovative services to renters, implement unconventional employee benefits, and transform what people may think of when they hear the phrase “self storage.”
 As we all continue to learn and grow from watching each other learn and grow, our ideas, company cultures, and ultimately our products and services will become better for it.